 The ratio of the day count (D) to the annual basis (B).
 The day count fraction is used to calculate the amount of return from an annualised percentage rate of return.
-It is the assumed fraction of the year over which the transaction runs.
+It is the assumed fraction of the year over which a transaction runs.

-repo interest = Purchase Price $$\left(\frac{\text{repo rate x day count}}{100 \text{ x annual basis}}\right)$$ default delivery repo for the term of the transaction.
-Delivery is required in some jurisdictions to prove that title to the collateral has been transferred and only delivery repo are covered by the EU Financial Collateral Directive.
-Cf hold-in-custody repo and triparty repo.
+repo interest = Purchase Price $$\left(\frac{\text{repo rate x day count}}{100 \text{ x annual basis}}\right)$$ default delivery repo

 A failure by one party to a transaction to perform one of the obligations to which it is contractually committed and for which the parties have agreed that failure would constitute an Event of Default.
-Events of default include acts of insolvency.
+The most important Events of Default are acts of insolvency.